Randomized gradient-free methods in convex optimization: Further research

-Gradient-free methods for convex-concave saddle-point problems were studied in \cite{beznosikov2020gradient,beznosikov2021one,gladin2021solving,sadiev2021zeroth,gasnikov22a,dvinskikh2022gradient}.
+Gradient-free methods for convex-concave saddle-point problems were studied in \cite{beznosikov2020gradient,beznosikov2021one,gladin2021solving,sadiev2021zeroth,gasnikov22a,dvinskikh2022gradient,sadykov2023gradient}.

-Applying $l_2$-smoothing technique separately to $x$-variables and $y$-variables, we obtain almost the same results as for optimization problems with the only difference in Theorem~\ref{main_properties}: instead of we have This leads to a clear counterpart of \eqref{gamma} for choosing $\gamma = \left(\gamma_x,\gamma_y\right)$, where $M_{2,x}$, $M_{2,y}$ -- corresponding Lipschitz constants in $2$-norm.
+Applying $l_2$-smoothing technique separately to $x$-variables and $y$-variables, \gea{one can} obtain almost the same results as for optimization problems with the only difference in Theorem~\ref{main_properties}: instead of \gea{another inequality is considered:} This leads to a clear counterpart of \eqref{gamma} for choosing $\gamma = \left(\gamma_x,\gamma_y\right)$, where $M_{2,x}$, $M_{2,y}$ -- corresponding Lipschitz constants in $2$-norm.